 “This looks great!”
 Jane said.

 Celegorn pulled a seat out for Jane, and she gave him this adoring look completely void of thought or critique.
 At Daria’s worst, she was pretty sure she’d never have given Tomal that kind of a look.
-She was about to say something when Celegorn darted over to her and pulled out another chair.
+She was about to say something when Celegorn darted over and pulled out a chair for her.

 “And for you,” he said.